 What is image resolution?

 By now you can see that images are made up of thousands of pixels.
 But having a low number of pixels doesn’t necessarily mean the image will be a low quality image when viewed.
-So what determines the quality the resolution the image?
+So what determines the quality and the resolution of the image?
 The resolution is the number of pixels an image contains divided by the size the image is being viewed at.

 The two logos above are being viewed at the same size, that is 300 x 215 pixels (64500 pixels in total).
 This is the viewing area or the viewing window.
 So how does the viewing area affect the resolution?
 Well, in the first image I am squeezing 2866000 pixels into an area containing 64500 pixels, so I have more than enough pixels, in fact, too many pixels!
-If I divide 2866000 by 64500, I get a ratio of 44.44 so m image is 44 times the size it needs to be to fit that window.
+If I divide 2866000 by 64500, I get a ratio of 44.44 so my image is 44 times the size it needs to be to fit that window.
 While the second image I am stretching 7200 pixels across 64500 pixels, as you can see thats not enough pixels at all.
 The ratio is 0.11.
 For a well optimised image we want a ratio of 1.

 What about PPI (pixels per inch)?